Essex Community Foundation

 - Demonstrate local knowledge: Show deep understanding of Essex communities and specific challenges

-- Work in deprived areas: Prioritize support for underserved communities
+- Work in deprived areas: Prioritise support for underserved communities

 - Multi-year thinking: The Foundation is moving toward core and multi-year funding – demonstrate sustainability

-- Partnership approach: Show willingness to collaborate with other organizations
+- Partnership approach: Show willingness to collaborate with other organisations

 - Evidence of impact: Be prepared to report on outcomes